FireIceMan/GLC_framework/README.md

 * [Contact](#contact)

 ## General Information
-- Main spirt - Life and language shared many similar hallmarks, thus they can be analyzed via a general framework.
+- Main spirt - Life and language share many common characteristics, making it possible to analyze them using a generalized framework.
-- Main Problem - The natural selection of sequence has not been quantified.
-On the other hands, the generating algorithm and prediction of sequence usually lack the $\text{\textcolor{red}{interpretability}}$.
+- Main Problem - The quantitative measurement of natural selection for sequences is an unresolved issue.
+Furthermore, existing algorithms for generating and forecasting sequences often lack transparency and $\text{\textcolor{red}{interpretability}}$.
 - This project provides

-(1) An evolutionary algorithm that can generate text/protein sequence;
+(1) An evolutionary algorithm designed to generate text or protein sequences through simulating the process of natural selection.

-(2) Several fake generators that can generate artificial text;
+(2) Several fake generators capable of producing artificial text.

-(3) Tools that can be used to analyze text/protein sequence.
+(3) Tools for analyzing human text or protein sequences..

 - Technical details can be found in `SI.pdf`.

 ## Features
 List the ready features here:
-- Only need $\text{\textcolor{red}{4 parameters}}$ to generate a sequence that satisfies the statistical properties of human text and protein sequence.
+- Only requires $\text{\textcolor{red}{4 parameters}}$ to generate sequences that conform to the statistical properties of human text and protein sequences.
-- Simulate mutation and predict the direction of evolution.
+- Capable of simulating mutation and forecasting evolutionary changes.
-- The evolution and variation is based on fundamental principle that can be explained, not a $\text{\textcolor{red}{black-box}}$.
+- Evolution and variation are based on fundamental principles that can be explained, not a $\text{\textcolor{red}{black-box}}$ mechanism.
-- Reveal the hidden information of life and language by rank-rank analysis.
+- Rank-rank analysis allows for the uncovering of previously hidden information about life and language.

 ## Setup
+1. Install Anaconda with Python 3
+2. Environment: ipynb files can be excuted on Jupyter notebook.

 ### For algorithm of evolution and generating sequence
-You can use the demo on google colab [_here_](https://colab.research.google.com/drive/1h8tNyqPPnqfmG9g7BiD-w4jzSz-npnJa#scrollTo=lwZnojnDFM5Y) or download the `evolution_mechanism.ipynb` to run on your computer.
+You can use the demo on google colab [_here_](https://colab.research.google.com/drive/1h8tNyqPPnqfmG9g7BiD-w4jzSz-npnJa#scrollTo=lwZnojnDFM5Y) or access `evolution_mechanism.ipynb` and run it on your local computer using appropriate software such as $\text{\textcolor{red}{Jupyter notebook}}$.

 ### For generating artificial text
 Refer to the information at page 4 of `SI.pdf`, or the readme in the folder `./fake generator`.

 ### For analysis of protein sequence, language, and general sequence
-1. Choose the discipline:
+1. Select the appropriate discipline:
-  - For protein sequence, please go to the folder `genetics`.
+  - For analyzing protein sequences, navigate to the `genetics` folder.
-  - For language, please go to the folder `linguistics`.
+  - For analyzing language, navigate to the `linguistics` folder.
-  - For general sequence, please go to the folder `general`.
+  - For analyzing general sequences, navigate to the `general` folder.
-2. Segment a sequence with its blocks and components.
-For details, please go to the corresponding folder.
+2. Break down the sequence into its constituent blocks and components using a segmentation algorithm.
+For further instructions, refer to the corresponding folder.
-  - If you don't have any segmentation algorithm, please go to the corresponding folder and read the recommend softwares.
+  - If you do not have a segmentation algorithm, refer to the recommended software in the corresponding folder.

 ## Usage
 ### The algorithm of evolution
 ![flowchart of the algorithm of evolution](./img/flowchart.png)
-1. Set the parameters: `L`, `N_max`, `P_N`, `lam`, `z`, `P_mu`, and `T`.
-The deciding parameters are (`lam`, `z`, `P_mu`, `T`).
+1. Configure the parameters: `L`, `N_max`, `P_N`, `lam`, `z`, `P_mu`, and `T`.
+The crucial parameters are (`lam`, `z`, `P_mu`, `T`).
-2. Excute the program, you will receive a txt file.
+2. Run the program, it will output a txt file.
-3. Put the txt file into the folder `general` and excute `Run_case_by_case.ipynb`, you will obtain the result of analysis.
+3. Move the txt file to the `general` folder and execute the `Run_case_by_case.ipynb` file, it will provide the analysis results.

 ### The analysis tool
-Use `Run_case_by_case.ipynb` or `Run_All.ipynb` to analyze your segmented sequence.
+Use either `Run_case_by_case.ipynb` or `Run_All.ipynb` to analyze your segmented sequence:
-- If you only want to analyze one text, use `Run_case_by_case.ipynb` while put the text in the same folder with `Run_case_by_case.ipynb`.
+- If you wish to analyze a single text, utilize `Run_case_by_case.ipynb` and place the text in the same directory as the `Run_case_by_case.ipynb`.
-- If you want to analyze many texts, use `Run_All.ipynb` while put the text in the folder `./data/Text`.
+- If you aim to analyze multiple texts, use `Run_All.ipynb` and place the texts in the `./data/Text` directory.

 ## Project Status